alchemical-lich/alchemical-lich.github.io/_posts/2024-3-04-HRE-Campaign.md

 - The party regroups and rests for the night.
 They re-enter the crypt with Sid, her deadwood sword, and sanctified weapons.
 This time, their collective might vanquishes the creature.

-- The find a diamond-studded diadem, the book Magic of the Toad sought by Cafarelli, and three pieces of toadglass.
+- They find a diamond-studded diadem, the book Magic of the Toad sought by Cafarelli, and three pieces of toadglass.

 - They return to Bruckstadt, deliver the book to Cafarelli for a reward.
 They learn that he belongs to a secret fraternity of scholars that will pay handsomely for more relics of the toad god.
 He believes a secret sanctuary of the cult exists in the nearby swamp--the fabled Cloister of the Frog God.
 The Wolfguard is to retrieve relics and ceremonial oils from this accursed place.